 The college and field experiences are integral parts of the educational environment.
 Guided field experiences dovetail with theory to provide opportunity for application of learning.
 The student is encouraged to become self-evaluative and self-directive by completion of the program.

 College faculty, clinical instructors, and students share the responsibility for achieving the outcomes of the program.

 The mission of the Dietitian Education Program, a coordinated program in dietetics, is to prepare entry-level registered dietitian nutritionists for competent practice by providing a quality education-- in the context of academic excellence, experiential learning and community service-- that translates into an ongoing commitment to professional and leadership growth, community service, and a passion for life-long learning.

 a.
-Ninety-five percent of program graduates are expected to take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.
+Ninety-five percent of program graduates will take the CDR credentialing exam for dietitian nutritionists within 12 months of program completion.

 c.
-Ninety percent of graduates who begin the DEP will complete the program within 3 years (normal length 2 years x 1.5).
+Ninety percent or program students will complete program requirements within 3 years (normal length 2 years x 1.5).

-e.
-Ninety percent of first year graduates will meet or exceed employer expectations for entry-level RDs.
+f.
+Ninety percent of first-year graduates will meet or exceed employer expectations for entry-level RDNs.

 b.
 Thirty percent of respondents will report active membership (committee member or leadership position) in a dietetics-related professional or volunteer organization when surveyed three years after graduation.